 Have an internship to offer?

 Companies, non-profit organizations, and agencies that wish to have interns from the School of Family Life should contact Karen Christensen (801-422-3697 or firstname.lastname@example.org) for more information.

-- Click on the link above to download the SFL Scholarship Application for 2018-19.
+- Click on the link to download a fillable PDF of the scholarship application.
+SFL Scholarship Application 2019-2020

 - We recommend that you write your essays using word processing software (not in the application).
 When your responses are exactly the way you want them, copy and paste them into the application.

 - Once your application is complete, save a copy of the pdf using the save as option before trying to print.
 Be sure you rename the file.

 - You MUST print your application in order to submit it.

 - Submit applications in the SFL Office in 2086 JFSB.